What Is Proof Of Delivery 2021

 1: Load Check & Proof of Delivery With QR Scanner

 This first process involves three distinct steps.

 Step 1: Load Check

 The delivery driver will start their route and pass the load check to confirm that they have loaded the order(s).
 If your packages have not been loaded, the driver can alert you and assign the rejected status.
 The driver will then use a QR scanner or barcode scanner app to track the packages that have been loaded.
 This makes it easy to track when your order has been picked up and out for delivery.

 Step 2: In Transit

-Once the delivery driver has passed the ‘load check’ and has confirmed they have collected your package(s) you will receive an ‘in transit’ notification.
+Once the delivery driver has passed the ‘load check’ and has confirmed they have collected your package(s), you will receive an ‘in transit' notification.
 This tells you that your goods are on their way to their end destination.

-Step 3: Delivery Confirmation
+Step 3: Proof of Delivery

 Once the driver has arrived at the end destination, they will use a smartphone and ask for the recipient’s e-signature.
 This provides you with valuable proof that your goods have been successfully delivered.
 Now the driver can close the route.